 1. Market Research

-Do the needful by asking Google as many questions as you could possibly come up with regarding starting a paper roll production business.
+Do the needful by asking Google as many questions as you can possibly come up with regarding starting a paper roll production business.
 You might be absorbed as an intern to go into the factories and see how things are run for yourself.
 Be sure to take very detailed notes on the processes involved.

 2. Profit Research